Aftab700/Writeups/CTF/CloudSEK_BSides_Cyber_Security_CTF_2023.md

 for example: `https://bevigil.com/a` this will match the regex

-but trying LFI in this dosenot work so i will use [online php editor](https://tio.run/#php) to debug the payload
+but trying LFI in this dose not work so i will use [online php editor](https://tio.run/#php) to debug the payload

 In this online editor i'm using payload=`echo file_get_contents("https://bevigil.com/../../.code.tio");`\
 In the debug section we can see following warning: